pedrotorreao/DSA/DataStructures/Linked List/README.md

 - Elements can be easily inserted or removed without having to reallocate or reorganize the entire structure since the data items don't need to be stored contiguously in memory, while restructuring an array at run-time is a much more expensive operation.

-- Insertion/removal of nodes at any point in the list can be a constant time operation, O(1), assuming that there is a pointer to the node before the one to be removed, or before the insertion point; otherwise, without this reference it is a liner time operation, O(n).
+- Insertion/removal of nodes at any point in the list can be a constant time operation, `O(1)`, assuming that there is a pointer to the node before the one to be removed, or before the insertion point; otherwise, without this reference it is a linear time operation, `O(n)`.
 On the other hand, insertion/deletion in a dynamic array at random locations either requires moving the elements or resizing the array, which can be O(n) in the worst case that the position being modified is the first one.

 #### Disadvantages